Hosting and bandwidth provided by MacAce.net.

 The 13-Inch Retina Display MacBook Pro models have a 13.3" widescreen 2560x1600 (227 ppi) display that runs "pixel doubled" at 1280x800, but with four times the detail of a "traditional" display.
 The regular MacBook Pro has a 13.3" 1280x800 glossy display, and the MacBook Air has a display that is relatively high-resolution for its physical dimensions -- 13.3" 1440x900 -- but nowhere near the resolution of the Retina Display model.

-All have a full-size "chiclet-style" backlit keyboard, glass "no button" trackpads with "inertial scrolling" support, integrated stereo speakers, at least one microphone, and an integrated 720p FaceTime HD webcam.
+All have a full-size "chiclet-style" backlit keyboard, glass "no button" trackpads with "inertial scrolling" support or better, integrated stereo speakers, at least one microphone, and an integrated 720p FaceTime HD webcam.

 Finally, neither the Retina Display MacBook Pro nor the MacBook Air models have a built-in optical drive, but the regular MacBook Pro model does.

 Connectivity on these models can be quite different, particularly from different years.
 However, they all include Wi-Fi, Bluetooth, USB ports, and a headphone jack.
 Recent and current models all have an SDXC-capable SD card slot, too.

 In general, though, the 13-Inch Retina Display models have more advanced connectivity, specifically two Thunderbolt or Thunderbolt 2 ports and an HDMI port.
 The "regular" MacBook Pro has some useful "legacy" connectivity -- Gigabit Ethernet and Firewire "800" support -- in addition to a single Thunderbolt port on current and recent models.
 Recent and current MacBook Air models also have a single Thunderbolt or Thunderbolt 2 port but none have Gigabit Ethernet or Firewire "800" capabilities.